 The proposed research will also examine if researcher characteristics are associated with generalizability prediction accuracy.
 We will test hypotheses that researcher involvement, prediction confidence, expertise, experience, actively open minded thinking, and intellectual humility predict the accuracy of their outcome and effect size predictions.
 We will include several measures of researcher expertise and experience in the studies but focus on a subset for our confirmatory analyses.
 In secondary analyses, we will also test if researchers can predict when variables hypothesized to capture relevant cultural differences will moderate the focal effects.
-We included these predictions in the research because generalizability can depend on systematic variability in effects based on participant and sample features (i.e., moderators).
-Thus, accurate moderation predictions may suggest that researchers understand why effects do or do not generalize across cultural contexts.
+Taken together, our results will provide insight into how researchers understand the generalizability of psychological effects across cultural contexts.¶